 That’s what I have to say.

-I guess that it is time for me to get used to the fact that more and more organizations, policy makers, institutions and leaders are recognizing the role of art in our future.
+I guess that it is time for me to get used to the fact that more and more organizations, policymakers, institutions, and leaders are recognizing the role of art in our future.

-It might be so, but what’s different is that the future employee is not the one who have only technical skill, but rather the one who “really understands the whole science behind imagination -how customers think, what makes one customer’s experience desirable and another irritating……. and the creative aspect of how to design attractive products and online experiences … It’s about stretching the imagination of what you’re capable of,” as summarized by David Tansley, a partner at Deloitte.
+It might be so, but what’s different is that the future employee is not the one who has only technical skill, but rather the one who “really understands the whole science behind imagination -how customers think, what makes one customer’s experience desirable and another irritating……. and the creative aspect of how to design attractive products and online experiences … It’s about stretching the imagination of what you’re capable of,” as summarized by David Tansley, a partner at Deloitte.

 But what does it mean and why?